Azure/acr/docs/teleport/README.md

     | West US 2 | WUS2 |
     | West Europe | WEU |
   - Additional regions, including other continents will come online as we get more feedback.
-- [Geo-replicated](https://aka.ms/acr/geo-replication) registries require *translocation*.
-For preview 2, only the master region of a geo-replicated registry will support teleportation.
+- [Geo-replication](https://aka.ms/acr/geo-replication): For preview 2, only the master region of a geo-replicated registry will support teleportation.
-  - Replica regions will function as normal, pulling compressed blobs
+  - Replica regions will function as normal, pulling compressed blobs.
 - Linux images are currently supported with Windows images coming in a future release.
 - [ACR Webhook Push notifications][webhooks] occur when the image manifest and compressed blobs are completed.
-However, layer expansion will take several additional seconds, depending on the size and quantify of layers.
+However, layer expansion will take several additional seconds, depending on the size and quantity of layers.
 We are considering various options when layer expansion has completed within each region, including regionalized `layer-expanded` notifications and enhancements to `az acr repository show`.
 For now, a `check-expansion.sh` script is provided.

 ## Getting Support